OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:122

 > Be a guarantor for Your servant for good;
-> Do not let the arrogant oppress me.
+> Do not let the proud oppress me.

 ## Psalm 119:123